 Gym shoes or similar footwear are essential for P.E.
-Gym kit and ties, along with waterproof jackets with school badge are sold in school.
+Gym kit and ties, along with waterproof jackets with school badge are available to buy in school.

 Equality of opportunity is an important aspect of the life of the school.
-Any proposals on the dress code and on what constitutes the school uniform will be the subject of discussion with the Parent Council and where
+Any proposals on the dress code and on what constitutes the school uniform will be the subject of discussion with the Parent Council and where appropriate consultation with parents, pupils and staff.
+Great care is taken to protect children's clothing in school, but accidents sometimes happen.
+Please provide an old overall or old shirt, which can be left in school to be used for messy activities when needed.
+Please mark all items of clothing, including footwear, with your child's name.